 The mining sector is at a nexus of important global phenomena: the impact of climate change and the push to green the world economy, the development of new technologies affecting labour markets, and global momentum against inequalities and in favour of tax reforms.
-These trends are raising the importance of mining both for its mineral and financial outputs.
+These trends are raising the importance of mining for both its mineral and financial outputs.
 In this context, governments will need new and innovative fiscal measures to protect the public’s financial interests during the next generation of resource extraction.
 As such, the IGF partnered with the African Tax Administration Forum (ATAF) in 2020 to launch an ambitious project: The Future of Resource Taxation.

 The Future of Resource Taxation rethinks how developing countries benefit financially from their mineral resources.
 The project is a dedicated dialogue for governments, civil society, and industry to exchange ideas on how the current system of mining taxation can be improved and identify new, innovative fiscal options for resource-rich countries to maximize the returns from their mineral wealth.

-The project will be delivered in three phases:
+The project was delivered in three phases:

 - Researching fiscal policy to develop a deep understanding of its role in mining-sector investment—as well as how and why minerals are currently taxed—with an eye to unfolding changes in the sector and their effects on how financial benefits flow to governments.

 - Crowdsourcing ideas and innovative approaches to fiscal regime design and administration for the mining sector—from incremental reforms to more fundamental changes.